wacncontent/CustomizeTool/output/articles/storage/storage-premium-storage-preview-portal.md

 - To use Premium Storage, you need to have a Premium Storage account.
 To learn how to create a Premium Storage account, see [Creating and using Premium Storage Account for Disks](#create-and-use-a-premium-storage-account-for-a-virtual-machine-data-disk).

-- Premium Storage is currently available in the [Microsoft Azure Preview Portal](https://portal.azure.com/) and accessible via the following SDK libraries: [Storage REST API](http://msdn.microsoft.com//library/azure/dd179355.aspx) version 2014-02-14 or later; [Service Management REST API](http://msdn.microsoft.com/library/azure/ee460799.aspx) version 2014-10-01 or later; and [Azure PowerShell](../install-configure-powershell.md) version 0.8.10 or later.
+- Premium Storage is currently available in the [Windows Azure Preview Portal](https://manage.windowsazure.cn/) and accessible via the following SDK libraries: [Storage REST API](http://msdn.microsoft.com//library/azure/dd179355.aspx) version 2014-02-14 or later; [Service Management REST API](http://msdn.microsoft.com/zh-cn/library/azure/ee460799.aspx) version 2014-10-01 or later; and [Azure PowerShell](/documentation/articles/install-configure-powershell) version 0.8.10 or later.

 - For a list of regions that currently support Premium Storage, see [Azure Services by Region](http://azure.microsoft.com/regions/#services).

 - Premium Storage supports only Azure page blobs, which are used to hold persistent disks for Azure Virtual Machines (VMs).
-For information on Azure page blobs, see [Understanding Block Blobs and Page Blobs](http://msdn.microsoft.com/library/azure/ee691964.aspx).
+For information on Azure page blobs, see [Understanding Block Blobs and Page Blobs](http://msdn.microsoft.com/zh-cn/library/azure/ee691964.aspx).
 Premium Storage does not support the Azure Block Blobs, Azure Files, Azure Tables, or Azure Queues.

 - A Premium Storage account is locally redundant (LRS) and keeps three copies of the data within a single region.
 For considerations regarding geo replication when using Premium Storage, see the [Snapshots and Copy Blob when using Premium Storage](#snapshots-and-copy-blob-when-using-premium-storage) section in this article.

 - If you want to use a Premium Storage account for your VM disks, you need to use the DS-series or GS-series of VMs.
 You can use both Standard and Premium storage disks with DS-series or GS-series of VMs.
 But you cannot use Premium Storage disks with non-DS-series or non-GS-series of VMs.
-For information on available Azure VM disk types and sizes, see [Virtual Machine and Cloud Service Sizes for Azure](http://msdn.microsoft.com/library/azure/dn197896.aspx).
+For information on available Azure VM disk types and sizes, see [Virtual Machine and Cloud Service Sizes for Azure](http://msdn.microsoft.com/zh-cn/library/azure/dn197896.aspx).

 - The process for setting up Premium Storage disks for a VM is similar to Standard Storage disks.
 You need to choose the most appropriate Premium Storage option for your Azure disks and VM.
 The VM size should be suitable for your workload based on the performance characteristics of the Premium offerings.
 For more information, see [Scalability and Performance Targets when using Premium Storage](#scalability-and-performance-targets-when-using-premium-storage).

 - A premium storage account cannot be mapped to a custom domain name.

 - Storage analytics is not currently supported for Premium Storage.
-To analyze the performance metrics of VMs using disks on Premium Storage accounts, use the operating system based tools, such as [Windows Performance Monitor](https://technet.microsoft.com/library/cc749249.aspx) for Windows VMs and [IOSTAT](http://linux.die.net/man/1/iostat) for Linux VMs.
+To analyze the performance metrics of VMs using disks on Premium Storage accounts, use the operating system based tools, such as [Windows Performance Monitor](https://technet.microsoft.com/zh-cn/library/cc749249.aspx) for Windows VMs and [IOSTAT](http://linux.die.net/man/1/iostat) for Linux VMs.
 You can also enable the Azure VM Diagnostics on Azure Preview Portal.
-Refer to [Microsoft Azure Virtual Machine Monitoring with Azure Diagnostics Extension](http://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/) for details.
+Refer to [Windows Azure Virtual Machine Monitoring with Azure Diagnostics Extension](http://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/) for details.

 ## Using Premium Storage for Disks
 You can use Premium Storage for Disks in one of two ways:

 - Create a new premium storage account first and then use it when creating the VM.
 - Create a new DS-series or GS-series VM.
-While creating the VM, you can select a previously created Premium Storage account, create a new one, or let the Azure Portal to create a default premium account.
+While creating the VM, you can select a previously created Premium Storage account, create a new one, or let the Azure Management Portal to create a default premium account.

 Azure uses the storage account as a container for your operating system (OS) and data disks.
 In other words, if you create an Azure DS-series or GS-series VM and select an Azure Premium Storage account, your operating system and data disks are stored in that storage account.

 To leverage the benefits of Premium Storage, create a Premium Storage account using an account type of *Premium_LRS* first.
-To do this, you can use the [Microsoft Azure Preview Portal](https://portal.azure.com/), [Azure PowerShell](../install-configure-powershell.md), or the [Service Management REST API](http://msdn.microsoft.com/library/azure/ee460799.aspx).
+To do this, you can use the [Windows Azure Preview Portal](https://manage.windowsazure.cn/), [Azure PowerShell](/documentation/articles/install-configure-powershell), or the [Service Management REST API](http://msdn.microsoft.com/zh-cn/library/azure/ee460799.aspx).
 For step-by-step instructions, see [Creating and using Premium Storage Account for Disks](#create-and-use-a-premium-storage-account-for-a-virtual-machine-data-disk).

 ### Important notes: